bq0463/flutterProject/README.md

 Features

-List the functional features of the app.
+List the functional features of the app:

     -Now you can reproduce your favorite music in this app.
     -Interactive Drawer Menu.
     -Logout quick button in the settings menu.
     -Customized userId in shared preferences.
     -accelerometer feature to play the next or previous song when you move your phone to the left or right horizontally.
+    -the app is already provided with two mp3 archives and images in assets to test the app.(if you want to add more ,just add them to assets and set in the playlist provider a new Song)

-List the technical features of the app.
+List the technical features of the app:

     -Firebase Real-time database saving your favorite songs.(Add_Delete_FavSong.dart) -sqflite service for the same purpose.(Add_Delete_FavSong.dart)
     -Add_Delete_FavSong.dart has a listTile of the sqflite songs.